plotdb/uploadr/README.md

 # @plotdb/uploadr

-File upload widget base on Loading-ui.
-Provide following functionalities:
+File upload library, including:

- * Customizable UI widget for
-   - upload
-   - upload progress
-   - view ( image list )
- * backend adopter for express
-   -
+ - [client side](#client-side) - upload widget + file list viewer ( with pug template )
+ - [server side](#server-side) - API endpoint for file storing with Express

 ## Client Side

 In client side, we will need widgets for both file uploading and file choosing.
+Both parts share the same basic usage as described below; other parts will be covered separatedly in following sections.

 ### Installation